oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

 cx_Oracle always runs in a Thick mode using Oracle Client libraries.
 The features in python-oracledb Thick mode and cx_Oracle 8.3 are the same, subject to the :ref:`new features <releasenotes>`, some :ref:`deprecations
-<deprecations>`, and to other changes noted in this section.
+<deprecations>`, and to other changes noted in the documentation.

 Oracle Client Library Loading Differences from cx_Oracle
 --------------------------------------------------------